Germán Cueto

-Germán Cueto (February 8 or 9, 1883, Mexico City – February 14, 1975) was a Mexican artist.
+Germán Cueto (February 8 or 9, 1883 – February 14, 1975) was a Mexican artist.
 He was part of the initial wave of artistic activity following the Mexican Revolution.
 However, his stay in Europe from 1927 to 1932 moved him into more European and more abstract work, especially sculpture.
 While he had a number of exhibitions in Mexico during his life including a retrospective at the Museo de Arte Moderno in 1965, he did not have the kind of success that many of his contemporaries did as he did not follow the then dominant themes or styles of Mexican muralism movement.
 His work was considered to be avant-garde and is considered to be the first Mexican abstract artist, creating masks and sculptures of wood, wire, plastic, sheet metal, ceramic, electrical wire and other materials, traditional and non-traditional.